rancher/docs/content/rancher/v2.x/en/admin-settings/rbac/default-custom-roles/_index.md

 6. Use the **Grant Resources** options to assign individual [Kubernetes API endpoints](https://kubernetes.io/docs/reference/) to the role.

+    >**Note:** When viewing the resources associated with default roles created by Rancher, if there are multiple Kuberenetes API resources on one line item, the resource will have `(Custom)` appended to it.
+These are not custom resources but just an indication that there are multiple Kubernetes API resources as one resource.

 	You can also choose the individual cURL methods (`Create`, `Delete`, `Get`, etc.) available for use with each endpoint you assign.

 7. Use the **Inherit from a Role** options to assign individual Rancher roles to your custom roles.